Simon-He95/Parameter-Hints-Next/README.md

 </p>
 <p align="center">English | <a href="./README_zh.md">简体中文</a></p>

-**Warning:** Since [DominicVonk/VSCode-Parameter-Hints](https://github.com/DominicVonk/VSCode-Parameter-Hints) is not being maintained, I decided to fork it down and continue to maintain it
+>**⚠️Warning:** Since [DominicVonk/VSCode-Parameter-Hints](https://github.com/DominicVonk/VSCode-Parameter-Hints) is not being maintained, I decided to fork it down and continue to maintain it

 ![Preview](preview.png)